joinpursuit/Pursuit-Core-Web/fundamentals/the_command_line/command_line_exercise.md

-# Command Line Exercies
+# Command Line Exercises

 ## Exercise 1
 From the command line:

 1. Navigate to your Desktop directory.
 2. Create a directory called my_first_direc.
-3. Enter the test directory.
+3. Enter the my_first_direc directory.
 4. Create a file called first.js.
 5. Create a folder called assignments.
 6. Move first.js into assignments.